jquery/learn.jquery.com/page/effects/queue-and-dequeue-explained.md

-Remember that the first argument for queue and dequeue are `fx`, and that in all of these examples I’m not including it because jQuery set the argument to `fx` by default - so I don’t have to specify it.
+Remember that the first argument for queue and dequeue are `fx`, and that in all of these examples I’m not including it because jQuery sets the argument to `fx` by default - so I don’t have to specify it.